Galladite27/ONScripter-EN/README.md

 It is recommended that you just set the language once at startup, but you can switch between them during the game if you need to (if you do, and your game uses the built-in menus, be sure to switch back to your primary language before any point at which the player can bring up a menu, or they will probably be very confused).

 The default mode is determined by the name of the ONScripter binary (or app bundle, on macOS).
 If it is something like ```onscripter-en``` or ```ONScripter-EN.exe```, the default mode will be English; otherwise it will be Japanese (this is intended to allow users to play existing games in an appropriate mode -- if releasing a game yourself, you should use an explicit language command instead of relying on this).
 You can also use the command-line option ```--english``` or ```--japanese``` to specify the default mode.

+## UTF-8 mode
+As of version 2023-06-28, ONScripter-EN experimentally supports UTF-8 and proportional fonts.
+These can be enabled by naming your script ```0.utf```, ```0.utf.txt```, or ```pscript.dat``` (archive format).
+It is planned for you to be able to use UTF-8 within ```nscript.dat``` in the future.
+By enabling UTF-8 mode, proportional font support is automatically enabled.
+However, monospaced fonts will still work as before.
+It is recommended that you enable english mode immediately within your script.

+With UTF-8 mode, you can save your script with UTF-8 encoding.
+All non-SJIS text _should_ just work, although for consistency you should use backtick quotes, like in SJIS english mode.
+The default text window is optimised for 640x480 resolution.
+If you are using a larger screen size (see also: the new [;$](http://galladite.net/~galladite/nscripter/mirrors/archives/reference/NScrAPI.html#_semicoldollar) directive), you should use the (also new) [setwindow4](http://galladite.net/~galladite/nscripter/mirrors/archives/reference/NScrAPI.html#setwindow4) command for more precise control; however, the other setwindow commands will still work.

+This mode is still experimental; please report bugs to [@Galladite27](https://github.com/Galladite27) or [@lightbinder](https://github.com/lightbinder), but preferably Galladite.
+Please check the [BUGS](https://github.com/Galladite27/ONScripter-EN/blob/master/BUGS) file first to see if it is a known issue.

 ## Contact Information
 The author of ONScripter itself is Ogapee, who can be reached through his ONScripter project website: